 • Seek questions - Questions will help you, as the advocate, to assess if your messages have been clearly understood.
 Secondly, questions will help you grasp what the decision maker thinks is important.
 Third, questions generate more time discussing the idea.
 Fourth, questions generate an opportunity for you, as the advocate, to prove your competency.
 Finally, avoid getting defensive or responding angrily.

-* Open the latest State of North Carolina Advocacy Efforts here.
+* Open to the latest State of North Carolina Priorities and Advocacy Efforts here.

 * For additional information to help build your advocacy program see the Advocacy Tool Kit, a joint effort of the Association of Public Health Nurses and the Military Officers Association of America.